- Parents Home

 - Stay calm and reassure your child.

-- Have your child sit upright in a chair or on your lap, then tilt his or her head slightly forward.
+- Have your child sit upright in a chair or on your lap or stand with the head tilted slightly forward.

 - Do not have your child lean back.
 This may cause blood to flow down the back of the throat, which tastes bad and may cause gagging, coughing, or vomiting.

-- Gently pinch the soft part of the nose (just below the bony ridge) with a tissue or clean washcloth.
+- Gently pinch the nostrils together (just below the bony center part of the nose) with a tissue or clean washcloth.

-- Keep pressure on the nose for about 10 minutes; if you stop too soon, bleeding may start again.
+- Keep pressure on the nose for about 15 minutes.
+If you stop too soon, bleeding may start again.

-- Have your child relax a while after a nosebleed.
+Have your child relax a while after a nosebleed.
 Discourage nose-blowing, picking, or rubbing, and any rough play.
+Encourage your child to relax and avoid lifting heavy objects.

 - has nosebleeds often